-- Some rental car companies will only accept debit cards that carry a VISA or MasterCard logo.
+Some rental car companies will only accept debit cards that carry a VISA or MasterCard logo.

-- Those rental car companies that do allow you to pick up your car using a debit card will usually only permit you to use your debit card to guarantee your rental if you pass their credit check criteria.
+Those rental car companies that do allow you to pick up your car using a debit card will usually only permit you to use your debit card to guarantee your rental if you pass their credit check criteria.

-- If your rental car company permits you to pick up your car using your debit card, the rental car agent will place a hold on funds in the bank account tied to the debit card for an amount equal to the estimated rental charges plus an extra deposit, typically $200 to $300.
+If your rental car company lets you pick up your car using your debit card, the rental agent will place a hold on funds in the bank account tied to the debit card for an amount equal to the estimated rental charges plus a deposit, typically $200 to $300.

 Paying With a Credit Card

-- Nearly all US rental car offices put some kind of hold on your credit card when you pick up your rental vehicle.
-Typically, this amount is equal to your estimated rental charges, which you can obtain when you reserve your rental vehicle, plus the greater of a fixed-dollar amount or a percentage (normally 15–25 percent) of the estimated rental charges.
-In other words, if your estimated rental car charges are $100, your credit card hold will be $100 plus either a specific deposit amount ($200 is a good starting number) or $15 to $20, whichever is greater.
+Many US rental car offices place a hold on your credit card when you pick up your rental vehicle.
+Typically, this amount is equal to your estimated rental charges plus the greater of a fixed-dollar amount or a percentage (normally 15–25 percent) of the estimated rental charges.
+Therefore, if your estimated rental car charges are $100, your credit card hold will be $100 plus either a specific deposit amount ($200 is a good starting number) or $15 to $20, whichever is greater.

-- When you return your car, the hold will be removed and your credit card will be charged for the actual amount you owe.
+When you return your car, the hold will be removed and your credit card will only be charged for the actual amount you owe.
 If the car is damaged or returned after the deadline, you will face additional charges.